 2. Store these images in a strategic way so you can find them whenever you want.

-3. Practice recalling and “decoding” the images in such a way that they become embedded into the long-term memory.
+3. Practice recalling and “decoding” the images in such a way that they become embedded into long-term memory

 4. Use what you’ve memorized, by speaking, reading, writing, and engaging with the new terminology as often as possible until it really sinks in.

-Take the word “eudaimonia”, which means “human flourishing”-living a virtuous life guided by reason.
+Take the word “eudaimonia,” which means “human flourishing,” or living a virtuous life guided by reason.

-If you want to memorize the word, take stock of its characteristics, for example this word has five syllables.
-Now try imagine, for example, a ewe exposing a diamond to a vat of ammonia and from the diamond, see flowers flourishing.
+If you want to memorize the word, take stock of its characteristics.
+This word has five syllables.
+Now try to imagine, for example, a ewe exposing a diamond to a vat of ammonia and from the diamond, see flowers flourishing.

-As you focus, break down the relationship between the image and the sounds: “ewe” kicks off the word. “dai” comes from the diamond in your image and “ammonia” has “monia” in it.
+As you focus, break down the relationship between the image and the sounds: “ewe” kicks off the word, “dai” comes from the diamond in your image and “monia” comes from ammonia.
 If you can get a simple picture like this in your mind, you can quickly memorize any term and its meaning, no matter how strange it may sound.